TinyWebEx/common/CONTRIBUTING.md

 Do not forget that files in the project's main repository itself often refer to the wiki, so remember to also replace the links in here.

+### What _not_ to translate

+There are some small tips that can help you when translating.

+1. You do _not_ need to translate all old changelog entries, if that is too much work.
+(It's unlikely users even look at these old ones.)
+Rather focus on the latest changelog then (sometimes one is also kept for the current development state).
+2. Speaking of the changelogs, you do **not need to translate** any changelog Markdown files!
+I do so (and you can too), so one can just generate the corresponding HTML files out of the markdown ones.
+But, as the Markdown syntax is only used in GitHub release notes, which are only available in English, you do not have to do so.
+3. Often, you can copy/take translations from [other add-ons](https://addons.mozilla.org/de/firefox/user/rugkme/), as common things like usual error messages (etc.) have already been translated by other's in one of my add-ons.
+Currently, [the _Offline QR Code Generator_](https://github.com/rugk/offline-qr-code/) has the most translations.
+  Just pay attention to [credit the translators](#translator-credit-inside-of-add-on) correctly then.
+And please add a note to the PR description, so I know what you've done.

 ### Internationalisation of HTML files

 HTML files are easy to internationalize.